#AskTamara: What types of beads are safe for my children to play with?

 Please let me know if you ever have any questions!

-To make a contribution in support of my independent consumer goods testing and lead poisoning prevention advocacy work, click here.
+To make a contribution in support of our independent consumer goods testing and Lead poisoning prevention advocacy work, click here.
 Thank you!